harness/harness-cd-community/helm/README.md

 1) Install [Helm](https://helm.sh/docs/intro/quickstart/)

 ## Hardware requirements
-* 4 CPUs or more
+* 2 CPUs or more
-* 4GB of free memory
+* 3GB of free memory
 * 20GB of free disk space
 * Internet connection

 ## Start Harness CD
-1) Start by cloning this repo
+1) Start by cloning this repo.
    ```shell
    git clone https://github.com/harness/harness-cd-community.git
    cd harness-cd-community/helm
    ```
-1) Start minikube
+1) Start minikube with slightly higher memory and cpu so that you can also deploy a workload into the same Kubernetes cluster.
    ```shell
    minikube start --memory 4g --cpus 4
    ```